Job Interview Techniques to Help You Get Hired

 - Relax your shoulders so they don’t look tense

-- Use your hands when you talk if you feel comfortable doing so, but be careful not to go too big with your gestures
+- Use your hands when you talk (but avoid going too big with your gestures)

 - Can you tell me more about the day-to-day responsibilities of the role?